acollign/netrunner-wiki/Progress-Report,-2016-Q1-(Winter).md

 **TODO** - Zaroth competitive casual rooms [#1215](https://github.com/mtgred/netrunner/pull/1215), [help page](http://www.jinteki.net/help#competitive)

-#### Waiting prompts
+#### "Waiting" Prompts

-Since the start, there were problems with handling order of effects having the same trigger, or one player rushing through the actions, not waiting for the reaction trigger effects.
-Thanks to Nealterrell's PR [#1059](https://github.com/mtgred/netrunner/pull/1059), some of such interactions got way smoother now:
+We all like fast play, but sometimes you just need to slow down while your opponent resolves some effect.
+A new simple "waiting prompts" system helps complicated card interactions force a player to wait while some other effect is finished.
+For example, the Runner needs to wait for the Corp to decide about using Snare! before they can trash it and see any other accessed cards; the Runner also needs to wait for the Corp to mulligan, while the Corp needs to wait until the Runner boosts their link strength before proceeding with their next action after a trace.
+These interactions and more go a lot smoother now with this very simple UI addition:

 ![image](https://cloud.githubusercontent.com/assets/10083341/12056074/ce762310-aee7-11e5-8fb4-78d3f83e3d24.png)

 #### Fix for spectators moving cards

-However we were able to be lax on security matters beforehand, as our community grew, we got our first griefers causing headache by joining games and using an exploit to ruin the game state.
+Chalk this up to growing pains: with a small community, we could be lax about securing and verifying game states to; but as our user base grew, we got our first griefers causing headaches by spectating games and using an exploit to drag cards belonging to the players.
 Thankfully we had Saintis who quickly stepped in with fixes in [#1048](https://github.com/mtgred/netrunner/pull/1048) and the most pressing issue with spectators ruining games got fixed.
 However, there is still a lot of work to be done in this area, so any contributors knowledgeable on web security are very welcome!

 #### Other Improvements and Automations

 ##### Refactorings and Testing Framework

 No codebase can survive in a good state without some maintenance.
-Thanks to some code reorganization by Nealterrell and Saintis, the code is now easier to browse and modify and is much more fully documented.
+Thanks to some code reorganization by nealterrell and especially Saintis, the code is now easier to browse and modify and is much more fully documented.
 There have also been a number of convenient functions added to the unit testing framework to speed the process of writing tests.
 The release lull in between Data & Destiny and Kala Ghoda became an opportunity to flesh out the testing framework with dozens more card tests.

 ##### Improved Touchscreen Support